 Uses natural growing practices, beans, beets, cucumbers,

-eggplant, flowers, herbs/spices, peas, peppers, summer squash, winter
+eggplant, flowers, herbs or spices, peas, peppers, summer squash, winter

 squash, tomatoes, other vegetables,